Urine anion and osmolal gaps in metabolic acidosis

-Measurement of the urine anion gap and urine osmolal gap may be helpful in the evaluation of patients with a normal anion gap (hyperchloremic) metabolic acidosis by providing an estimate of urinary ammonium (NH4) excretion (table 1) [1-5].
+Measurement of the urine anion gap (UAG) and/or urine osmolal gap (UOG) may be helpful in the evaluation of patients with a normal anion gap (hyperchloremic) metabolic acidosis by providing an estimate of urinary ammonium (NH4) excretion (table 1) [1-5].
 The normal renal response to metabolic acidosis is to increase urinary NH4 excretion.
 (See "Approach to the adult with metabolic acidosis".)

 The clinical use of the urine anion and osmolal gaps will be reviewed here.
 Issues related to use of the serum anion and osmolal gaps are discussed separately.
-(See "The Δanion gap/ΔHCO3 ratio in patients with a high anion gap metabolic acidosis" and "Serum osmolal gap".)
+(See "The delta anion gap/delta HCO3 ratio in patients with a high anion gap metabolic acidosis" and "Serum osmolal gap".)

 BRIEF OVERVIEW OF RENAL ACID EXCRETION

-Ingestion of a typical Western diet generates approximately 50 to 100 meq of hydrogen ions (nonvolatile acid: ie, acids other than CO2) per day.
-To maintain acid balance, these hydrogen ions must be excreted in the urine.
-The hydrogen ions are excreted via a process that includes the following (see "Chapter 11A: Renal hydrogen excretion"):
+Ingestion of a typical Western diet generates approximately 50 to 100 meq of nonvolatile acid (ie, acids other than CO2) per day.
+To maintain acid balance, these nonvolatile acids must be excreted in the urine.
+The hydrogen ions are excreted via a process that includes the following:

-- Reabsorption of filtered bicarbonate, since bicarbonate loss is equivalent to the generation of hydrogen ions.
+●First, filtered bicarbonate must be reabsorbed since bicarbonate loss is equivalent to the generation of hydrogen ions.

 ●Next, the hydrogen ions associated with the nonvolatile acid that is generated must be excreted.
-Only trivial amounts of free hydrogen can be excreted since, at a urine pH of 4.5, the free hydrogen ion concentration is less than 0.04 meq/L. Thus, free hydrogen ions are either bound to buffers (such as phosphate) or to ammonia (converting NH3 to the ammonium ion, NH4) to be excreted in large amounts.To continue reading this article, you must log in with your personal, hospital, or group practice subscription.
+Only trivial amounts of free hydrogen ions can be excreted since, at a urine pH of 4.5, the free hydrogen ion concentration is less than 0.04 meq/L. Thus, urine hydrogen ions must be bound to buffers such as phosphate (converting HPO4 to H2PO4) or to ammonia (converting NH3 to the ammonium ion, NH4) to be excreted in large amounts.To continue reading this article, you must log in with your personal, hospital, or group practice subscription.
 For more information on subscription options, click below on the option that best describes you: